Wedding FAQ – your guide to choosing your Wedding Photographer

 Yes I am a full time Wedding Photographer.

 To guarantee the date in my diary you would need to pay your booking deposit with me.
-Or you can opt to pay the total amount of your wedding booking in full and receive a 10% discount.
+I cannot book you in otherwise as definite.